 About the BRINE:

-- Pickling in 15% salt solution is the traditional standard for Kimchi cabbages. e.g. If you want to make a 10 C brine solution, you need to mix 8 1/2 C of water and 1 1/2 C salt.
+- Pickling in 15% salt solution is the traditional standard for Kimchi cabbages.
+Recent trend is to make it less salty and many Koreans now pickle at 10~12 % salt solution. e.g. If you want to make a 10 C brine solution, you can mix 8 1/2 C of water and 1 1/2 C salt.
+This is not an exact formula for making 15% but that’s what many people use to make things simpler.
 The 15% salt solution is pretty much similar to sea water.
 In fact, in some coastal areas, Koreans pickle their cabbages in sea water instead.